fbielejec/nagger/README.md

 # run it

-Create a file in the [RON format](https://github.com/ron-rs/ron) which maps github user names to slack user names / ids:
+Create a file in the [RON format](https://github.com/ron-rs/ron) which maps github user names to slack user names / ids.
+It should also have an array of users to ignored (can be empoty):

 ```ron
 (